vardhanveldandi/salesforce-otmp/docs/FlowDocumentation.md

 The flows automate business processes, reduce manual work, and improve data accuracy.

-# Payment Automation Flow --*
+# Payment - Enrollment Automation Flow

 ## Purpose

 Automatically updates the enrollment after a payment is successfully recorded.
 ## Type

 Record-Triggered Flow

 ## Trigger

 Runs when a Payment record is created or updated.

 ## Process

 1. Check the payment status.
 2. Verify the payment amount.
 3. Update the related Enrollment record.
-4. Mark the enrollment as Active.
+4. Mark the enrollment as enrolled
-5. Send a payment confirmation email.

 ## Outcome

-- Enrollment becomes Active.
+- Enrollment becomes Enrolled
-- Student receives a confirmation email.

-# Enrollment Flow

-## Purpose

-Automates the student enrollment process.

-## Type

-Record-Triggered Flow

-## Trigger

-Runs when an Enrollment record is created.

-## Process

-1. Validate enrollment details.
-2. Link the Student to the selected Batch.
-3. Update the Batch strength.
-4. Notify the student.

-## Outcome

-- Enrollment is completed successfully.
-- Batch count is updated.